-Kasowitz’s litigators have extensive experience in the prosecution and defense of complex environmental litigation and in representing clients in regulatory proceedings concerning industrial, post-industrial and disposal sites requiring clean-up or other actions under CERCLA, RCRA and other federal and state laws and regulations.
-The firm is national counsel for environmental litigation and regulatory remediation for Fortune 500 and other companies in the chemical, mining and metal refining, natural gas and other manufacturing and distribution industries.
-The firm works closely with its clients and environmental engineers, toxicologists and remediation experts to develop cost-effective abatement and remedial action work plans and to aggressively litigate claims when necessary.
-The firm also has extensive experience in the oversight of environmental health and safety audits and reviews, the creation of effective audit and compliance management systems, and the analysis of and litigation regarding environmental insurance programs.
-The firm’s attorneys have spoken on environmental issues before numerous industry organizations, including the OSHA VPP Participants Association and the N.E.
-Environmental Prosecution Project.
+The firm is national counsel for environmental litigation and regulatory remediation for Fortune 500 and other companies in the chemical, mining and metal refining, natural gas, and other manufacturing and distribution industries.
+We work closely with clients and environmental engineers, toxicologists, and remediation experts to develop cost-effective abatement and remedial action work plans and to aggressively litigate claims when necessary.
+We also have extensive experience in the oversight of environmental health and safety audits and reviews, the creation of effective audit and compliance management systems, and the analysis of and litigation regarding environmental insurance programs.

-- Waste Management of Florida, Inc. in a cost recovery action for a substantial clean-up brought by the Florida Department of Environmental Protection.
+- Waste Management of Florida in a cost recovery action for a substantial cleanup brought by the Florida Department of Environmental Protection (FDEP).
 After taking the FDEP’s expert’s deposition, the FDEP agreed to voluntarily dismiss its case with prejudice, without any payment of monies.

 - 3,500 Alabama Residents, in what The Washington Post described as a “huge victory in a landmark environmental lawsuit” against Monsanto Company and its successor Solutia.
 This massive case concerned decades of PCB pollution in the vicinity of a Monsanto plant in Anniston, Alabama.
 After a 17-month jury trial in which the firm obtained $100 million in jury verdicts for a portion of the plaintiffs, the case ultimately settled with the firm’s clients receiving $170 million (after costs and fees).